chiefBiiko/bot/README.md

 ### `pepper.getConfig()`

-Get an configurations object that includes all defined and default arguments to `pepperFactory`.
+Get an configurations object that includes all defined and defaulted arguments of `pepperFactory`.

 **Return** Object